-And what of the smaller chains like Signorelli’s Deli here in Cambridge?
+And what about the smaller chains like Signorelli’s Deli here in Cambridge?
 Could they be impacted by the new immigration system or the proposed Barista-Visa?
 Colloquially, I believe so.

 Why Does This Matter?

-For me, the concern should be focused on the smaller, independent businesses and chains that are most at risk from the additional import taxes brought on by Brexit.
-We should also be concerned with how this newly-minted immigration system might impact the barista workforce.
-Whether that be new applicants, or the existing workforce.
+In my opinion, the concern should be focused on smaller, independent businesses and chains that are most at risk from the additional import taxes brought on by Brexit.
+We should also be concerned with how this newly-minted immigration system might impact the barista workforce, whether that be new applicants or members of the existing workforce.

 I’m also concerned about whether we’re relying too heavily on large multinational chains from whom we purchase our coffee.
-I’m concerned about the local coffee shops who’re having to compete with these businesses who can afford to undercut them.
-And I’m concerned that, with this reliance, comes a dampening of the slightly bohemian image the coffee-house has had for the last 368 years.
+I’m concerned about the local coffee shops who are having to compete with these businesses who can afford to undercut them.
+And I’m concerned that, with this reliance, comes a dampening of the slightly bohemian image cultivated by the coffee-house over the last 368 years.

 And I’m also concerned about what the future holds for coffee shops in general.
 With the advent of personal coffee machines that boast about their café-quality coffee, what room will there be for the humble coffee shop in the future?
-In my opinion, coffee is best enjoyed socially.
-Though this is an issue that could be it’s own article.
+I personally believe that coffee is best enjoyed socially, although this is an issue that could be its own article.